Counting agent

 The number of counting agents which can be appointed is determined by the returning officer of the election and is usually dependent on the number of counting clerks at the count.
 Counting agents are appointed after the period when nominations to the election are made.
 The election timetable will state when counting agents have to be appointed, typically a week before polling day.

 The role of the counting agent is to oversee the count itself, though they may not touch any of the ballot papers and must act through the returning officer.

-During counts, generally only the candidate, the candidate's partner and the candidate's counting agents may enter the place where counting takes place.
+UK counting agents must follow a code of practice.

-The counting agent must follow a code of practice.
+In the United States, absentee ballots are usually counted at a central location, not the polling place.
+Rules on who may observe the counting vary by state.